LoginRadius/engineering-portal/content/guest-post/authenticating-flutter-apps/index.md

 ### Step 7: Implement User Logout

 Finally, to implement the user logout functionality, you would send a `GET` request to the Invalidate User Access Token endpoint URL `https://api.loginradius.com/identity/v2/auth/access_token/InValidate`.
-This API call invalidates the user's active access token, requiring the user to re-authenticate if they want to access their data.
+This API call invalidates the user's active access token, requiring them to re-authenticate if they want to access their data.

 ```dart
 class ApiClient {